7 Things TV Crime Dramas Always Get Wrong

 Confessions don’t close the case

 The truth is confessions rarely happen and are often not very dramatic, Grattan says.
 Additionally, the confessions on TV crime dramas show a suspect admitting to the crime as if that means the case is over.
 “Confessions aren’t as simple as getting someone to say ‘yes, I did it,’” Grattan says.
 The confession must be thorough, and investigators must convey that the suspect expressed a motive, knew intimate details of the crime, and that their statements match other evidence.
-Next, check out the classic shows you didn’t know you could watch on Netflix.
+Next, don’t miss the things movies always get wrong about real life.